Dorkside/markdown-cv/index.md

 `July 2021 - Today`
 __Tech lead__, AXA

-_Following a successful collaboration as an external, my skills have been internalized in order to evolve a part of the software ecosystem of the project._
+_After a fruitful partnership as an external collaborator, it was decided to bring me on board as a permanent team member to continue contributing to the software development efforts._

+• The project had a proof-of-concept (PoC) that needed to be industrialized and prepared for deployment.
+My task was to manage the industrialization of the PoC, which involved coordinating the team, designing the architecture, communicating with clients, and documenting the project.
-• Management of the industrialization of a PoC within a project.
-Architecture, team coordination, communication with clients and project documentation.
-This transformation includes the setting up of a CI/CD, the setting up of a continuous deployment, the setting up of a monitoring and the modification of the code to switch from a heavy client to a light client.
+To achieve this, I set up a CI/CD process and a continuous deployment system, and implemented a monitoring system to ensure the quality and stability of the system.
+I also modified the code to switch from a heavy client to a light client, which involved redesigning the architecture and updating the documentation accordingly.
+As a result of these efforts, the PoC was successfully industrialized and deployed, meeting the requirements of the project stakeholders and contributing to the overall success of the project.

 - Agile methodologies: Scrum, Kanban and Lean
 - OpenShift
 - Docker